Key takeaways

 UTR reference mapping: Backbone of reconciliation

-UTR reference mapping is the foundation of automated reconciliation, acting as the primary key to link bank entries to invoices or bills.
+UTR reference mapping is the foundation of automated bank reconciliation in India.
+It acts as the primary key to link bank entries to invoices or bills.
 Extract UTRs with strict regex, validate with amount, date, and rail type, then match via counterparty and expected due windows.

-Use a priority stack: exact UTR match, UTR + amount tolerance, UTR + fuzzy counterparty, and fallback to IFSC/VPA + amount + date window.
-Maintain a dedup store keyed by (UTR, amount, date), and link fees, reversals, or refunds by proximity and echoed references.
-For a broader look at industry-grade parsing, see how Plaid parses transaction data.
+Use a priority stack: exact UTR match first, then UTR + amount tolerance, then UTR + fuzzy counterparty, and finally fallback to IFSC/VPA + amount + date window.
+Maintain a dedup store keyed by (UTR, amount, date).
+Link fees, reversals, or refunds by proximity and echoed references.

 Enrich with GSTIN and PAN for compliance grade records

 GSTIN and PAN enrichment unlocks compliance, ITC trails, TDS accuracy, and audit readiness.
-PAN format is 10 characters: AAAAA9999A, while GSTIN is 15 characters with a 2 digit state code, embedded PAN, an entity code, typically Z, and a checksum.
+PAN format is 10 characters: AAAAA9999A.
+GSTIN is 15 characters with a 2 digit state code, embedded PAN, an entity code (typically Z), and a checksum.

-• Validate GSTIN checksums, verify PAN structure, and run OCR confusion passes (O↔0, I↔1, B↔8) with confidence scoring.
+- Validate GSTIN checksums using the CBIC prescribed algorithm.
+Verify PAN structure.
+Run OCR confusion passes (O↔0, I↔1, B↔8) with confidence scoring.

-• Link to vendor master via fuzzy name matching, triangulate using IFSC/VPA + GSTIN/PAN, and flag mismatches between names and statutory IDs.
+- Link to vendor master via fuzzy name matching.
+Triangulate using IFSC/VPA + GSTIN/PAN.
+Flag mismatches between names and statutory IDs for review.

 Narration standardisation: From chaos to a canonical schema